-As of right now, PokerStars has presence in three out of six regulated US states.
-As mentioned, West Virginia is too small of a market to be interesting on its own, while Nevada has the “bad actors” clause preventing their access, and Delaware operates a state monopoly with a single licensed provider.
+As of right now, PokerStars has a presence in three out of six regulated US states.
+As mentioned, West Virginia is too small of a market to be interesting on its own, while Nevada has the “bad actors” clause preventing its access, and Delaware operates a state monopoly with a single licensed provider.

 So, what is in the immediate future for PokerStars in the US?
 The operator will definitely look to combine player pools between its currently operating rooms in NJ, PA, and MI.
 The right legal environment for this to happen could come about very soon, and it is safe to assume PokerStars will waste no time creating what is likely to be the largest US poker network.

-Of course, there is no reason to think that US PokerStars will stop on just these three states.
+Of course, there is no reason to think that US PokerStars will stop in just these three states.
 The company will be on the lookout to enter any new and interesting regulated markets, just like they did in Pennsylvania and Michigan.

 Right now, Illinois and Connecticut look like some of the most likely candidates to launch regulated online poker.
-The relevant bills could be passed sometime in 2021, but it will probably take about a year from the legislation to actually launching any sites.
+The relevant bills could be passed sometime in 2021, but it will probably take about a year from the legislation to actually launch any sites.

 Of the two, Illinois will likely attract the attention of PokerStars US.
-With the population of around 12.7 million, it would be neck-to-neck with Pennsylvania, which is currently the largest regulated state in the country.
+With a population of around 12.7 million, it would be neck-to-neck with Pennsylvania, which is currently the largest regulated state in the country.